fzerorubigd/awesome-golang-jobs-iran/README.md

 * [Quiz Of Kings][quizofkings] - Mobile Games

 ### Ronak Soft - Nested
-* [Ronak Soft][ronaksoft] has Develeped [Nested][nested].
-They provide a service that gives them all the right tools to
+* [Ronak Soft][ronaksoft] has develeped [Nested][nested] team communication platform.

 #### Products
-* [Nested][nested]: Team communication platform lets personal/professional teams to communicate more powerfully - anywhere, at anytime.
+* [Nested][nested]: Lets personal/professional teams to communicate more powerfully - anywhere, at anytime.
+APIs over websocket and http, LMTP and ESMTP mail server and file storage are some of main services which are fully implemented using go.

 ### VADA
 * [VADA][vada] - House of mobile